Path of the Deschutes River in Oregon

 This section of the river is protected under the National Wild & Scenic Rivers Act and is the most popular stretch for whitewater rafting trips which can last up to five days in length.
 Not only is the river Oregon’s most popular whitewater rafting river, but it’s also a world-class fishing destination.
 There are a number of species of native fish that live in the river today.

-In the middle of this section is the town of Maupin which is home to a number of rafting companies as it’s the perfect location for the popular day-trip section of the Lower Deschutes.
+In the middle of this section is the town of Maupin which is home to a number of rafting companies as it’s the perfect location.
 Not far below Maupin is the spectacular Sherars Falls.
 Rafts portage around this traditional fishing site that Tribal Members of the Warm Springs Indian Reservation still use today.

 From Sherars Falls the river flows another 42 miles until its end at the confluence with the mighty Columbia River.

 Rafting Trips on the Upper Section of the Lower Deschutes